 What is a Hoyer Lift?

-The Hoyer Lift is a portable device that helps nursing staff transport patients between two locations within a relatively short distance of each other.
-Examples would include helping a patient from a bed into a chair, from a chair onto a toilet or as a means to help a patient into the bath.
+A Hoyer lift is a portable device that helps nursing staff transport patients between two locations within a relatively short distance of each other.
+Examples would include helping a patient from a bed into a chair or from a chair onto a toilet or as a means to help a patient into the bath.
 Its portability makes it a versatile tool, but it is not as safe as a ceiling lift.
 It is extremely important that any patient being transported in one of these lifts is under supervision the entire time.

-It may require the assistance of two people to properly transport a patient using a Hoyer Lift, which uses a sling to support the patient as the device lifts him or her into the air before the caregivers move him or her to the intended destination.
-Lack of proper supervision or training for the safe operation of Hoyer Lifts are cited as common reasons for nursing home falls.
+It may require the assistance of two people to properly transport a patient using a Hoyer lift, which uses a sling to support the patient as the device lifts them into the air before the caregivers move them to the intended destination.
+Lack of proper supervision or training for the safe operation of Hoyer lifts are cited as common reasons for nursing home falls.

 The Most Common Causes of Hoyer Lift Falls

-When used properly, the Hoyer Lift can be an extremely useful device, but the irresponsible use of the device or disregard for regular maintenance or inspection can prove disastrous.
-Some of the different causes of Hoyer Lift falls can include the following.
+When used properly, the Hoyer lift can be an extremely useful device, but the irresponsible use of the device or disregard for regular maintenance or inspection can prove disastrous.
+Causes of Hoyer lift falls can include the following:

 - Understaffing of nursing facilities.
 The indirect result of understaffing is that staff members are overworked and often forced to perform tasks on their own that require assistance.
 When a patient needs to be moved and another staff member is not available, caregivers may attempt to use the device by themselves, which can result in a fall.

 - Lack of training or improper training instructions.
-Many Hoyer Lift accidents result because the staff members simply don’t understand how to use the device in the correct manner.
+Many Hoyer lift accidents happen because the staff members simply don’t understand how to use the device correctly.
 The patient needs to be seated in a very specific way and secured by the straps of the lift.
-Expecting staff members with little or no training on the proper way to use any equipment is a recipe for disaster.
+Expecting staff members with little or no training to know the proper way to use any equipment is a recipe for disaster.

 - Poor maintenance practices.
 All machines need to be maintained on a regular basis to ensure efficient and safe operation.
-The sling and straps can also fray over time and ignoring the need for maintenance can result in the straps breaking while bearing the patient’s weight.
+The sling and straps can fray over time, and ignoring the need for maintenance can result in the straps breaking while bearing the patient’s weight.

 The CDC also estimates that three out of four nursing patients will fall every single year and as many as 20% of the falls will result in injuries that require medical attention.
-1,800 patients lose their lives due to injuries suffered in falls on a yearly basis.
+As many as 1,800 patients lose their lives due to injuries suffered in falls on a yearly basis.

-The nature of Hoyer Lift falls can increase the chance that patients will suffer serious trauma.
-In addition to the risk of fractures, the patient may strike his or her head and experience a traumatic brain injury which could have a long lasting impact on cognitive function.
-The location of the accident can influence the type of injuries that result as well.
+The nature of Hoyer lift falls can increase the chances that patients will suffer serious trauma.
+In addition to the risk of fractures, the patient may strike their head and experience a traumatic brain injury, which could have a long-lasting impact on cognitive function.
+The location of the accident can influence the types of injuries that result as well.

-Rosenfeld Injury Lawyers LLC is committed to providing award winning legal services to everyone who has suffered harm due to the reckless actions of others.
-Our Chicago nursing injury lawyers specialize in nursing law and have successfully secured compensation on behalf of thousands of people just like you.
+Rosenfeld Injury Lawyers is committed to providing award-winning legal services to everyone who has suffered harm due to the reckless actions of others.
+Our Chicago nursing injury lawyers specialize in nursing home law and have successfully secured compensation on behalf of thousands of people just like you.
 If your loved one has been injured in a fall, we are here to help you find the answers you seek and the compensation you deserve.